christianThardy/christianThardy.github.io/llms-mental-health.md

 # BT2000 dataset revisited

-In a <a href="https://xtian.ai/finding-similarities-between-friends" title="xtian.ai" rel="nofollow">previous post</a>, the bt2000 dataset was cultivated and used in an array of shallow and deep learning tasks to understand the mental health of a group of community users.
-Going forward, the goal has been to train a classifier on psychographic data that can nudge a large language model in a specific direction, which will allow us to better control its output for our purposes of generating thoughtful and meaningful questions to improve the quality of its mental health advice for users.
-To engineer features from user text, we were able to create a wide range of:
+In a <a href="https://xtian.ai/finding-similarities-between-friends" title="xtian.ai" rel="nofollow">previous post</a>, the bt2000 dataset was cultivated and used in an array of shallow and deep learning tasks to understand a group of facebook messenger community users.
+Going forward, a goal has been to train a classifier on psychographic data that can nudge a generative model in specific directions.
+The goal is to keep its responses dynamic, but a little more predictable, which would allow better control over its output for the purpose of generating thoughtful and meaningful questions to improve the quality of its mental health advice for users.
+To engineer features from user text for the classifier, a wide range of training labels were created:

 High level emotion labels: